Tonywilson1211/P1_Photohouse/README.md

 * All social media links work correctly and open on a new tab.
 * All images load on each page as intended.
 * All navigation links are working correctly and bring the users to the function intended.
-* The form on the contact us page was test to ensure it functioned as expected.
+* The form on the contact us page was tested to ensure it functioned as expected.
 Data is required within all sections of the form or submition isn't possible.
-Thank you page seen as expected once form filled out correctly and submitted.
+Thank you page was displayed as expected once the form had been filled out correctly and submitted.

 ### Bugs

 * Navigation links to particular sections of a webpage were loading out of alignment.
-This was fixed by using 'scroll-margin' and adjusting to height of navbar.
+This was fixed by using 'scroll-margin' and adjusting the height of the navbar.
 * iPhone 4 screen height was found to be shorter than the nav menu meaning part of the nav menu was unreachable.
 This was fixed by implementing a specific media query for screen heights less than 590px.
-* On Home Page, sections would overlap each other when testing responsiveness.
+* On the Home Page, sections would overlap each other when testing responsiveness.
 This was fixed by setting About Section, Services Section and Gallery Section to 'max-height: 100%;'
-* On Services Page, float was used for initial layout however issues arose with responsiveness testing.
+* On the Services Page, float was used for initial layout however issues arose with responsiveness testing.
 This was fixed by rebuilding the page based on grid layout.
-* No further bugs found to be present on website.
+* No further bugs found to be present on the website.

 ## Deployment of This Project